 Potent anti-inflammatory agents have been engineered as prodrugs to target only the colonic area

-GiiAnt, the Gastrointestinal-induced Anti-inflammatory technology, is a unique local delivery strategy that capitalize on the bacterial activity of the gut microbiota to bioactivate and specifically release the active principal at the site of inflammation while minimizing any potential side effects from systemic exposure.
+GiiAnt, the Gastrointestinal-induced Anti-inflammatory technology, is a unique local delivery strategy that capitalize on the bacterial activity of the gut microbiota to bioactivate and specifically release the active principle at the site of inflammation while minimizing any potential side effects from systemic exposure.

 1. Colon-Specific Prodrug

 The prodrug is conveniently orally-dosed but poorly absorbed in the upper GIT.
-Furthermore, the low bacterial activity found in the small intestine, prevents the premature release of the parent active principal.
+Furthermore, the low bacterial activity found in the small intestine, prevents the premature release of the parent active principle.
 This allows most of the dose to reach the lower bowel while minimizing systemic exposure.